 inet6 addr: fe80::9aaa:fcff:fe60:46de/64 Scope: Link

-2) On Android, you can get it from Settings->More Settings->About->Status menu.
+2) Using Android, you can get it from Settings->More Settings->About->Status menu.

 kvim2# kbi trigger wol w 1

-If you wanna check the WOL status, you can run:
+To check the WOL Status, you can run:

 kvim2# kbi trigger wol r

-You also can enable WOL in Setting->More Settings->WOL menu on Android.
+You also can enable WOL in the Setting->More Settings->WOL menu on Android.

-<1> On Ubuntu PC host, you need to install wakeonlan tool1>
+<1> Using a Ubuntu Host, you’ll need to install the wakeonlan tool1>

-Now you can wake up VIM2 with MAC address
+Now you can wake up your Edge with a MAC Address:

-<2> On Windows PC host, you can download Wake-On-LAN Sender tool2>
+<2> Using a Windows Host, you can download the Wake-On-LAN Sender tool2>

-<3> On IPhone, you can search for wake on lan in App Store.3>
+<3> On an iPhone, you can search for wake on lan in the App Store.3>